Girls who like girls

 https://www.mind.org.uk/need-urgent-help/using-this-tool.
 You may also be able to seek other help from MIND.

-Experience of sexual abuse
+Experience of sexual abusE AND RAPE

 Confused about being lesbian?